 |Larry notices all that matter at the first-hand shake.|

 So, just as I said, there's no real grand plot, just like there wasn't one in the previous game either.
-It's more like Al Lowe perfected the formula of Larry trying to seduce women and ending up empty handed.
-Or maybe it would be more fair to say, that this time around Larry does manage to get it on with some of the women, but it all ends up in an embarrassment from his side.
+It's more like Al Lowe perfected the formula of Larry trying to seduce women and ending up empty-handed.
+Or maybe it would be fairer to say, that this time around Larry does manage to get it on with some of the women, but it all ends up in an embarrassment from his side.

 |Every time Larry thinks his embarrassment can't get any worse, it does.|

 The overall game design has also gotten a great overhaul.
 As I previously stated, the game design itself feels positively modern.
 In Larry 6 you still could die, but that has been fully eradicated from LSL7 even in the form of a joke.
-There's no dead end situations, which would leave you wondering in a no win state and the game is almost void of pixel hunting.
-Only on a couple of spots you need to locate an important object from a background, but overall the design is very fair.
-It very much feels like that Al Lowe learned quite a bit from his old design mistakes and was hell bent on improving the game and himself.
+There are no dead-end situations, which would leave you wondering in a no-win state and the game is almost void of pixel hunting.
+Only on a couple of spots, you need to locate an important object from a background, but overall the design is very fair.
+It very much feels like that Al Lowe learned quite a bit from his old design mistakes and was hell-bent on improving the game and himself.

 |All the UI elements are hidden away.
 Even the score just briefly flashes on the screen and then hides again each time you score.
 From the puzzle solving.
 And from scoring.|

 Love For Sail! is probably the raunchiest Larry title since LSL3.
 And this time around, thanks to the higher resolution, the nudity actually does look like nudity.
 A lot of the nudity is hidden behind easter eggs however, so if you really want to see all the women in all their glory, you do need to make an effort for that, as the easter eggs are pretty well hidden.

 |Jaimie Lee, a former model, current top fashion designer.|